mattoslmp/mattoslmp.github.io/Publications.md

 ### Publications:

 ### 2024:

+**Newsletter Editor/Author: Mathematical Functions Describe the Biological World
+Platform: LinkedIn:**

+- **The Golden Ratio: The Mathematical Foundations of Nature's Patterns.
+[Link to the article], 2024. (https://www.linkedin.com/pulse/golden-ratio-mathematical-biological-foundations-de-mattos-pereira-jztvf).

+- **Good and Bad News: AI's Energy Demand: Today, Tomorrow, and in the Future [Link to the article], 2024.(https://www.linkedin.com/pulse/good-bad-news-ais-energy-demand-today-tomorrow-future-leandro-4pfrf).**

+- **Markov Models in Sequence Analysis (DNA and Protein) [Link to the article], 2024. (https://www.linkedin.com/pulse/mathematical-function-describe-biological-world-de-mattos-pereira-xljff)**

+**Scientific publications**

 - **A Journey through Cyanobacteria in Brazil: a review of novel genera and 16S rRNA sequences" accepted for publication in Cryptogamie, Algologie.
 S. S, G., K. R. de S., Mattos, L., & Oliveira, F. 2024.**